How I Curate A Weekly Newsletter

 Pulling It All Together

-Curated newsletters are the mixtapes of 2020.
+Curated newsletters are the mixtapes of the new Internet.
 My job as a curator is to handpick seemingly random pieces of content and weave them into a single issue.

 In fact, one of the main reasons behind starting my newsletter was to use it as a learning vehicle.
 Writing weekly helps bring clarity to my thoughts and enables me to find new connections between ideas.